-In this paper, we proposed that sentiment content can aid in similarity measurement.
+In this paper, we proposed that sentiment content can aid in similarity measurement, which to date has been done on the basis of meaning alone.
 We verified this hypothesis by taking the correlation between annotators using different annotation strategies.
 Annotator correlation for the strategy involving sentiment as an additional parameter for similarity measurement was higher than the one which involved just semantic similarity.
 Based on this hypothesis, we introduced a new similarity metric, SenSim, which accounts for the sentiment content of the words being compared.
 An intrinsic evaluation of the metric with human annotated word pairs for similarity showed higher correlations than the popular WordNet based similarity metrics.
-We also carried out an extrinsic evaluation of SenSim on synset replacement strategy for the mitigation of unknown feature problem in supervised classification.
-Our results suggest that apart from the overall improvement of sentiment classification accuracy, SenSim improves the classification performance of the positive-classdocuments .
+We also carried out an extrinsic evaluation of SenSim on synset replacement strategy for mitigation of unknown feature problem in supervised classification.
+Our results suggest that apart from the overall improvement of sentiment classification accuracy, SenSim improves the classification performance of positiveclass-documents .